scottietex/scottietex.github.io/README.md

 Belinda Davidson

 Week 4 Project - Basic Business Website
-Website for a small fictional business - dog grooming salon
+Website for a small fictional business - dog grooming salon - Mucky Pup.

-details on how to use it / what functionality is offered
+Basic business website with linked pages and online booking feature through appointments page.
+Seperate pages for contact details, services offered, FAQs and also an About Us section with details about the business.

-technologies used - html, css etc
+Technologies used - html, css only.

-ideas for future improvement
+Would like to experiment with different fonts and would have liked to add some kind of hover effect to the "services" images, to show the sizes, rather than use figcaption.
+Feel like the site itself could be more interactive with bookings.
+Wanted to add a functioning calendar to the Appointments page but was not sure how.

 USER STORIES: